chocolatey/docs/input/en-us/central-management/setup/database.md

 `Cannot process command because of one or more missing mandatory parameters: FilePath`

-The guidance in this case is either to pin to the specific version of the Chocolatey Extension package required by the version of Chocolatey Central Management being used, or, update to the latest versions of all packages, where the situation should be addressed.
+The guidance in this case is either to pin to the specific version of the Chocolatey Extension package required by the version of Chocolatey Central Management being used, or update to the latest versions of all packages, where the situation should be addressed.

 ### ERROR: The term ‘Install-SettingsJsonFile’ is not recognized as the name of a cmdlet, function, script file, or operable program.